-Yousra Osman - How Can Role-Modelling Character Education in Saudi Arabi be Developed and What Are the Barriers/Enablers to Feasibly Implementing?
+Yousra Osman - How Should a Virtue-Led, Role-Modelling Character Education Programme in Saudi Arabi be Developed and What are the Barriers/Enables in Feasibly Implementing it?

-How Can Role-Modelling Character Education in Saudi Arabi be Developed and What Are the Barriers/Enablers to Feasibly Implementing?
+How Should a Virtue-Led, Role-Modelling Character Education Programme in Saudi Arabi be Developed and What are the Barriers/Enables in Feasibly Implementing it?

-This paper aims to look at the methodology and results of a qualitative PhD study exploring opinions on a virtue-led character education programme, particularly role-modelling, in Saudi Arabia.
-It explores how virtues, role-modelling and character education in general is already taught in schools, how people believe it should be developed further, and what the barriers and enablers are in feasibly implementing a role-modelling character education programme in relation to the educational culture and policy environment.
-Therefore, the project on which I am embarking aims to answer the question how can a virtue-led role modelling programme in character education be developed to influence students’ moral development and what are the barriers/enablers in feasibly implementing it?
+This paper examines the methodology and results of a qualitative PhD study exploring opinions on a virtue-led character education programme in Saudi Arabia.
+It explores how virtues, role-modelling and character education in general is taught in schools, how people believe it should be developed further, and what the barriers/enablers are in feasibly implementing a role-modelling character education programme in relation to the educational culture and policy environment.
+The project aims to answer the question how can a virtue-led role modelling programme in character education be developed to influence students’ moral development and what are the barriers/enablers in feasibly implementing it?

 Virtue, Continence, and Flourishing